 Kernel threads are supported within the kernel of the OS itself.
 All modern OSs support kernel level threads, allowing the kernel to perform multiple simultaneous tasks and/or to service multiple kernel system calls simultaneously.

-The user threads must be mapped to kernel threads, by one of the following strategies.
+The user threads must be mapped to kernel threads, by one of the following strategies:

 Thread libraries may be implemented either in user space or in kernel space.
-The user space involves API functions implemented solely within user space, with no kernel support.
+The user space involves API functions implemented solely within the user space, with no kernel support.
 The kernel space involves system calls, and requires a kernel with thread library support.

 Thread cancellation means terminating a thread before it has finished working.
 There can be two approaches for this, one is Asynchronous cancellation, which terminates the target thread immediately.
 The other is Deferred cancellation allows the target thread to periodically check if it should be cancelled.

 Signals are used in UNIX systems to notify a process that a particular event has occurred.
 Now in when a Multithreaded process receives a signal, to which thread it must be delivered?
 It can be delivered to all, or a single thread.